amandewatnitrr/kubernetes-tutorial/kubernetes-lesson-1.md

 - Controllers:
   - Controllers are the brain behind the orchestration
   - Responsible for noticing and responding when nodes, endpoints or containers goes down.
 They make the decisions to bring up new containers in such cases.

+- Virtual Network:
+  - The Virtual Network turns all the nodes inside the cluster into a powerful machine.

 - Container Runtime:
   - Container Runtime is the underlying software that is used to run containers.